dalance/svlint/md/explanation-enum_with_type.md

 is made even if you don't want to see x's.

 An `enum` is a set of named values of a single type.
-If no data type is specified, then the default `int` (32b, 2-state) is implied.
+If no datatype is specified, then the default `int` (32b, 2-state) is implied.
 For example, `enum {RED, BLACK} m; assign m = foo ?
 BLACK : RED;` describes a multiplexor, but a simulator is unable to sufficiently model the behavior of `m` when the value of `foo` is unknown.